INSTALLATION GUIDE

 Heater Sizing and Supply Requirements

 Sauna heater selection is based on the volume of the sauna room.
-The general rule is 1kW per cubic metre of sauna space, with adjustments for insulation quality and glazing:
+Manufacturers generally work to around 1kW per cubic metre of sauna space, adjusted for insulation quality and glazing.
+The circuit ratings below follow the overload coordination rule of Regulation 433.1.1 — design current Ib ≤ device rating In ≤ cable capacity Iz.

 Sauna sizeHeaterApprox. currentCircuitCable